-Well Newborn Inpatient Care
+Well Newborn Care

-This health plan covers well newborn care when it is furnished during the covered inpatient maternity stay.
+This health plan covers well newborn care when it is furnished during a covered inpatient maternity stay or during a covered outpatient maternity admission in a licensed outpatient birthing center.
 This coverage includes:

-- Pediatric care that is furnished for a well newborn by a physician (who is a pediatrician); or by a nurse practitioner. - Routine circumcision that is furnished by a physician. - Newborn hearing screening tests that are performed by a covered provider before the newborn child (an infant under three months of age) is discharged from the hospital to the care of the parent or guardian, or as provided by regulations of the Massachusetts Department of Public Health.
+- Pediatric care that is furnished for a well newborn by a physician (who is a pediatrician); or by a nurse practitioner. - Routine circumcision that is furnished by a physician. - Newborn hearing screening tests that are performed by a covered provider before the newborn child (an infant under three months of age) is discharged to the care of the parent or guardian, or as provided by regulations of the Massachusetts Department of Public Health.